 Legal Services for Startups and Small Businesses

 If you are the owner of a startup company, it is imperative that you start out on the right foot with the business formation.
+KHNETIC Legal provides the necessary legal services for startups.
 Therefore, the first decision you will make with your small business lawyer is what legal entity makes the most sense for your business.
 There are several different entity types you could consider for your business.
 For example, you could operate as a sole proprietor, a corporation, a limited liability company (LLC) or a partnership.
 Discuss with your business lawyer the pros and cons of the different entity types as they relate to your business.

 KHNETIC Legal offers reasonably priced flat-fee services for startups and small businesses to attempt to help such companies spend their dollars efficiently.
 It is probably a good idea when you are starting out to take advantage of the Intellectual Property Services we offer to protect the value of your business.
 KHNETIC Legal can also provide you with assistance on basic employment matters and independent contractor issues.

-Formation of a Limited Liability Company (LLC) for Startups
+Legal Services for Startups in the Formation of a Limited Liability Company (LLC)

 KHNETIC Legal offers affordable and fast formation of your limited liability company.
 This includes filing the documents to create your LLC in the applicable state, as well as drafting an Operating Agreement.
 This service includes verification that the name you choose for your LLC is available.
 We can also file IRS Form SS-4 to obtain an EIN for your LLC.
 If you decide to have your LLC treated for tax purposes as an S-Corporation, we can complete (and you would file) IRS Form 2553.
 If you elect to have your LLC treated for tax purposes as a C-Corporation, we can complete (and you would file) IRS Form 8832.